BradyBolton/coast-fire-calculator/README.md

 # coast-fire-calculator

-> :point_right: **Go [here](https://bradybolton.github.io/coast-fire-calculator/) to play with the actual calculator** (warning: might look bad on mobile)
+> :point_right: **Go [here](https://bradybolton.github.io/coast-fire-calculator/) to play with the actual calculator**

-The goal of this coast FIRE calculator is to be simplistic, uncluttered, and easy to use (and look at).
-There are many great calculators out there that are much more capable.
-In my opinion, [this guy](https://walletburst.com/tools/) has the best FIRE calculators on the Internet.
-My goal is to have something quick and dirty to do some napkin math while slapping a slider onto (almost) all of the parameters I care about.
+I wanted a simplistic calculator to do two things:
+* Tell me: "for how long do I have to save $X per month so that I can retire at X age?"
+* Put a slider on (almost) every parameter so I play with the graph

 `coast-fire-calculator` is a small CRA that attempts to calculate a coast FIRE number and date based on: